Robert White (tenor): Early life and education

 White was born in the Bronx, the fifth of six children of tenor, composer, and radio actor Joseph White and lyricist Maureen O'Byrne White.
 His mother was originally from Galway, Ireland, and his father was the grandson of an Irish immigrant from Kerry.
 His father achieved fame portraying the title role on the NBC Radio program The Silver-Masked Tenor; a program for which he also composed many of the songs.
 White's mother Maureen was his father's lyricist.

-White began performing on WJZ radio at the age of 6 under the name Bobby White, and recorded his first album, Ring of Gold, at the age of 7.
-He usually performed Irish folk songs and ballads on the radio, and was dubbed by Milton Cross as "our own little John McCormack."
+He began performing on WJZ radio at the age of 6 under the name Bobby White, and recorded his first album, Ring of Gold, at the age of 7.
+He usually performed Irish folk songs and ballads on the radio, and was dubbed by Milton Cross as "our own little John McCormack".
 Some of the radio programs he performed on were Coast to Coast on a Bus; Irene Wicker, the Singing Lady; and The Fred Allen Show.
-On the latter show he became acquainted with The DeMarco Sisters, with whom he was notably trapped for four days during the North American blizzard of 1947.
+On the latter show, he became acquainted with The DeMarco Sisters, with whom he was notably trapped for four days during the North American blizzard of 1947.
 He also had the opportunity to perform with such legendary entertainers as Humphrey Bogart, Bing Crosby, and Frank Sinatra on Allen's program.
-By the age of 12 he was performing challenging tenor songs with full orchestras on NBC radio, such as 'Ah, Sweet Mystery of Life' from Victor Herbert's Naughty Marietta.
+By the age of 12, he was performing challenging tenor songs with full orchestras on NBC radio, such as 'Ah, Sweet Mystery of Life' from Victor Herbert's Naughty Marietta.

 White's initial training as a singer was established through lessons with his father.
 His skills were also sharpened as a chorister at St. Jerome's Church in the Bronx.
 He earned a Bachelor of Music in vocal performance from Hunter College.
 He then pursued studies in Germany, Italy, and at the American Conservatory at Fontainebleau in France with Gerard Souzay and Nadia Boulanger.
 He went on to earn a Master of Music in vocal performance from the Juilliard School in 1968 where he was a pupil of Beverley Peck Johnson.
-While at Juilliard, he played the role of Charles in the world premiere of Paul Hindemith's The Long Christmas Dinner for the Juilliard Opera Center in 1963.
+While at Juilliard, he played the role of Charles in the American premiere of Paul Hindemith's The Long Christmas Dinner for the Juilliard Opera Center in 1963.
 He continued to study voice privately with Johnson throughout his professional career.